 Less than 2 hours a drive from Ipoh, or 3 hours from Kuala Lumpur, Cameron Highlands (in Malaysia), since featured by Lonely Planet in recent years, is fast turning into a not-so-secret paradise.
-High up in the mountains above 1300m and more, the weather is always cooling and nice in Cameron Highlands, especially in the morning and night, dipping to 10+ degrees.

 Have you been to Cameron Highlands yet?